lamtonylam/starter-academic/content/authors/admin/_index.md

 Hi!
 I'm Tony.

+I'm currently studying for a high school diploma at Helsinki High School of Natural Sciences.
-I'm creative, curious, positive, and a fast learner.
+I'm positive, proactive and a fast learner.

 For the most up to date information about me, please refer to my LinkedIn profile.